Guide to Work, Study, Travel and Living Abroad

 Arrival at a small French village for our first volunteer experience with WWOOF.

 Once in a while you find yourself in an odd situation.
-You get into it by degrees and in the most natural way but, when you are right in the midst of it, you are suddenly astonished and ask yourself how in the world it all came about.”—Thor Heyerdahl, from the book Kon-Tiki: Across the Pacific in a Raft
+You get into it by degrees and in the most natural way but, when you are right in the midst of it, you are suddenly astonished and ask yourself how in the world it all came about.”—Thor Heyerdahl, from the book Kon-Tiki: Across the Pacific in a Raft.

 Traveling brings you to the most unexpected places sometimes.
 A wrong train can drop you in a town that was never meant to be on the itinerary.
-A chance encounter with a stranger can lead straight to the family dinner table.
-With a few years of globetrotting under our belts, our list of things that did not go quite as planned is long.
+A chance encounter with a stranger can lead to the family dinner table.
+With a few years of globetrotting under our belts, our list of things that did not go as planned is long.
 One of the first began with a plan to experience rural life in Europe.

 The Allure of the WWOOF Program